diguinhorocks/mapi/README.md

 #### Place Your Credentials

-get to src/config/config.js and set your apikey and private key
+head to src/config/config.js and set your apikey and private key

 #### Use it